 The way we’ve typically been trained can often lead us to write off a difficult teacher who resists our feedback as simply “unmotivated.”
 We resort to heavy-handed measures because we have been taught that’s the only way to deal with a teacher who is unwilling or unreceptive.

 But it doesn’t have to be that way.
 You can reach even your most difficult teachers and help them become motivated, energized, and re-engaged in their own professional growth and improvement when you feed teachers’ will drivers.
 The key is to understand their dominant will driver and specifically target that will driver in the way you give them feedback and support.
 Do that and you can motivate resistant teachers to change their behavior, to be receptive to your feedback, take ownership over their practice, and become better teachers.

-I’ll be going into depth on how to do this at this year’s Builder’s Lab.
-If you’d like to learn how to identify a teacher’s will driver and how to use their dominant will driver to motivate them, then join us at Builder’s Lab 2018.
+I’ll go in depth on how to do this at our Builder’s Lab.
+If you’d like to learn how to identify a teacher’s will driver and how to use their dominant will driver to motivate them, then join us at the next Builder’s Lab.